divyanshbhatt527/CodingNinjas_Solutions/README.md

-# CodingNinjas_Solutions
+# CodingNinjas_Solutions_in_Python
-This repository contains solutions to Coding Ninjas practice ques (Python-basic to DSA)
+This repository contains solutions to Coding Ninjas practice questions in python.
+(Basic intro to DSA)